-The coronavirus induced disruption will, however, put pressure on Spar Nord's asset quality.
-For the nine months to September 2020, provisions set aside to cover future losses amounted to DKK287 million, or 0.9% of gross loans2, which compare with minimal provisions for the full year 2019 of just DKK22 million.
+Last year's pandemic-induced economic downturn will, however, put moderate pressure on Spar Nord's asset quality.
+In 2020, the bank set aside DKK309 million of provisions, or 0.7% of gross loans2, to cover future losses.
+This includes a management estimate of DKK 320 million due to covid-19.
+Following the build-up of provisions in 2020, the bank expects impairment charges to be normalised in 2021 at a slightly lower level than in 2020.
+Provisions set aside were minimal in the first three months of 2021, at DKK2 million, as the management estimate related to covid-19 remained unchanged.
 We note that Spar Nord's through-the-cycle asset quality performance was a little better compared with that of its domestic peers, with credit costs averaging 0.9% of net loans during 2008-18, a period which included a collapse of a previous housing bubble and seven years of anemic economic growth.
 Credit costs reached a high of 1.5% in 2012.

 Like other medium-sized Danish banks, Spar Nord does not own or consolidate a Mortgage Credit Institution (MCI).
 The bank originates the loans, and under two cooperation agreements, it transfers mortgage loans to Totalkredit and DLR Kredit, and provides a guarantee for a portion or all of the loan.
 Spar Nord carries no credit risk for the transferred loan to Totalkredit in the loan-to-value bracket of 0%-60%, but covers the losses for transferred mortgages in the loan-to-value bracket of 60-80%.
 The bank covers all losses for mortgages transferred to DLR Kredit.
 Therefore, its problem loan metrics against on-balance-sheet loans appear weaker than what they would have been if these lower-risk mortgages had been kept on the balance sheet.
-As of end- September 2020, Spar Nord had on-balance-sheet loans and advances of DKK43.4 billion, and had transferred mortgages and mortgage-like loans of DKK93.8 billion to MCIs (on which it earns a fee).
+As of March 2021, Spar Nord had on-balance-sheet loans and advances of DKK46.1 billion, and had transferred mortgages and mortgage-like loans of DKK107.6 billion to MCIs (on which it earns a fee).
 Conversely, its profitability and market funding ratios are stronger for the same reason compared with Danish banks that consolidate an MCI.

 Our assessment of Spar Nord's Asset Risk score also takes into consideration the bank's loan growth, which over the last five years has been higher than the sector average.
 The bank grew its loan book by 3% between 2013 and 2019, a period of anemic growth for the sector.
 Furthermore, the bank exhibits some moderate sector concentrations.
-As of end- September 2020, property loans made up 11.4% of total loans, construction and engineering 4.4%, while loans to the agriculture sector, which we consider a vulnerable segment, were 5.2% of the total, down from 10.2% in 2012.
+As of March 2021, property loans made up 10.3% of total loans, construction and engineering 4.0%, while loans to the agriculture sector, which we consider a vulnerable segment, were 4.5% of the total, down from 10.2% in 2012.